Self-doubt and impostor syndrome

 Additional resources

-Impostor Syndrome Institute.
-The official provider of information, insight and tools to organizations and individuals since 1982.
-The institute was co-founded by Dr. Valerie Young, widely recognized as the foremost expert on impostor syndrome, and Carolyn Herfurth.
+• Impostor Syndrome Institute.
+The institute is the official provider of information, insight and tools to organizations and individuals.
+It was co-founded in 1982 by Dr. Valerie Young, widely recognized as the foremost expert on impostor syndrome, and Carolyn Herfurth.

-Prevent burnout.
-Strategies to help identify risks and prevent burnout for yourself.
+• Prevent burnout.
+Use these strategies to help identify risks and prevent burnout for yourself.

-Resilience.
-A tool to help you bounce back after a health, personal or work crisis.
+• Resilience.
+Try using this tool to help you bounce back after a health, personal or work crisis.
 This resource helps you develop healthy coping strategies to deal with life's challenges.